gallenc/COM304_FOUNDATION_1/sessions/session9/docs/introduction-to-networking.md

 In this section we will give a basic introduction to `networking`, that is, how computers and devices communicate with each other over the Internet.

-Modern computer networks use the `Internet Protocol (IP)` to divide the data to be communicated into separate `datagrams` or `packets` which contain multiple bytes.
+Modern computer networks use the `Internet Protocol (IP)` to divide the data to be communicated into separate `datagrams` or `packets` which are like addressed envelops containing multiple bytes.
 These packets are separately routed through the network and reassembled at their destination into their original format.

 IP networks contain devices which can be characterised as computers or routers.